pwittchen/ReactiveSensors/README.md

 Example
 -------

-Exemplary application, which reads readings of various sensors is located in `app` directory of this repository.
+Exemplary application, which gets readings of various sensors is located in `app` directory of this repository.
 You can easily change `SENSOR_TYPE` variable to read values from a different sensor in a given samples.

 Good practices
 --------------